apache/druid/docs/querying/sql-functions.md

 ## DS_THETA

 Creates a Theta sketch on a column containing Theta sketches or a regular column.
-The [Theta sketch documentation](../development/extensions-core/datasketches-theta#aggregator) describes the optional `size` parameter
+See [DataSketches Theta Sketch module](../development/extensions-core/datasketches-theta#aggregator) for a description of optional parameters.

 * **Syntax:** `DS_THETA(expr, [size])`
 * **Function type:** Aggregation

 <details><summary>Example</summary>

-The following example creates a Theta sketch on the `Tail_number` column from the `flight-carriers` dataset grouping by `originState` and `DestState`.
+The following example creates a Theta sketch on the `Tail_number` column of the `flight-carriers` datasource grouping by `OriginState` and `DestState`.

 ```sql
 SELECT